-1 cream into dairy products, or in the processing of 2 sugar cane molasses or sugar cane into sugar (but not 3 refined sugar) or into syrup, or in the first 4 processing of or in canning or packing any 5 agricultural or horticultural commodity, or in 6 handling, slaughtering, or dressing poultry or 7 livestock; or 8 (2) Who is engaged in agriculture and whose agricultural 9 products are processed by an employer who is engaged 10 in a seasonal pursuit or in processing, canning, or 11 packing operations referred to in paragraph (1); or 12 (3) Who is at any place of employment engaged primarily in 13 the first processing of, or in canning or packing 14 seasonal fresh fruits; 15 shall not be required to pay overtime compensation for hours in 16 excess of forty in a workweek to any of the employer's employees 17 during an y of twenty different workweeks, as selected by the 18 employer, in any yearly period commencing July 1, for employment 19 in any pl ace where the employer is so engaged.
-The employer, 20 however, shall pay overtime compensation for [such] employment 21 in excess of forty-eight hours in any [such] exempt workweek at 22 the rate and in the manner provided in subsections (a), (b), 0000 0010 IID CMA doc
+1 cream into dairy products, or in the processing of 2 sugar cane molasses or sugar cane into sugar (but not 3 refined sugar) or into syrup, or in the first 4 processing of or in canning or packing any 5 agricultural or horticultural commodity, or in 6 handling, slaughtering, or dressing poultry or 7 livestock; [or] 8 (2) Who is engaged in agriculture and whose agricultural 9 products are processed by an employer who is engaged 10 in a seasonal pursuit or in processing, canning, or 11 packing operations referred to in paragraph (1); or 12 (3) Who is at any place of employment engaged primarily in 13 the first processing of, or in canning or packing 14 seasonal fresh fruits; 15 shall not be required to pay overtime compensation for hours in 16 excess of forty in a workweek to any of the employer's employees 17 during any y of twenty different workweeks, as selected by the 18 employer, in any yearly period commencing July 1, for employment 19 in any pla ace where the employer is so engaged.
+The employer, 20 however, shall pay overtime compensation for [such] employment 21 in excess of forty-eight hours in any [such] exempt workweek at 22 the rate a and in the manner provided in subsections (a), (b), A CORDINIA RASSA CRAS CORRAL RASSA CARAC STRUCTURESTA CORRA A HMS 2007-2245

-- 1 (c), and (d), whichever is applicable, except that the word - 2 "forty-eight" shall be substituted for the word "forty" wherever - 3 it appears in subsections (b), (c), and (d). - 4 (f) No employer shall employ any employee in split shifts - 5 unless all of the shifts within a period of twenty-four hours - 6 fall within a period of fourteen consecutive hours, except in - 7 case of extraordinary emergency. - 8 (g) No employee shall be required to work more than five - 9 continuous hours without a scheduled interval of at least thirty - 10 minutes for a rest or bona fide meal period as defined in title - 11 29 Code of Federal Regulations section 785.19, unless a - 12 collective bargaining agreement otherwise contains express - 13 provisions for employee meal breaks. - 14 $\left[\frac{g}{g}\right]$ (h) This section shall not apply to any overtime - 15 hours worked by an employee of an air carrier subject to Title - 16 II of the Railway Labor Act title 45[, U.S.C.]
-United States - 17 Code section 181 et seq.; provided [such] that the overtime - 18 hours are the result of a voluntary agreement between the - 19 employees to exchange work time or days off." - 20 SECTION 4.
-Section 387-12, Hawaii Revised Statutes, is - 21 amended by amending subsection (b) to read as follows:
+- 1 (c), and (d), whichever is applicable, except that the word - 2 "forty-eight" shall be substituted for the word "forty" wherever - 3 it appears in subsections (b), (c), and (d). - 4 (f) No employer shall employ any employee in split shifts - 5 unless all of the shifts within a period of twenty-four hours - 6 fall within a period of fourteen consecutive hours, except in - 7 case of extraordinary emergency. - 8 (g) No employee employed by an employer who employs fifty - 9 or more employees shall be required to work more than five - 10 continuous hours without a scheduled interval of at least thirty - 11 minutes for a rest or bona fide meal period as defined in title - 12 29 Code of Federal Regulations section 785.19, unless a - 13 collective bargaining agreement otherwise contains express - 14 provisions for employee meal breaks. - 15 $\left[\frac{g}{g}\right]$ (h) This section shall not apply to any overtime - 16 hours worked by an employee of an air carrier subject to Title - 17 II of the Railway Labor Act title 45[, U.S.C.]
+United States - 18 Code section 181 et seq.; provided [such] that the overtime - 19 hours are the result of a voluntary agreement between the - 20 employees to exchange work time or days off." - 21 SECTION 4.
+Section 387-12, Hawaii Revised Statutes, is - 22 amended by amending subsection (b) to read as follows: